 The following day, we booked a drive Safari to the forest to watch some animals.
 I nearly fainted when I saw a baby elephant.
 The elephant was so huge and I could not believe that elephant was a baby.
 Our tour guide Hakim was very nice to us.
-Alongside, he talked about some plants, trees and birds.
+Alongside, he talked about some plants, trees, and birds.
 He perfectly cited the history and the norms, and stories about the National Park.
-We made two (2) hours journey, looking forward to see a lot of animals in the park.
+We made two (2) hours journeys, looking forward to seeing a lot of animals in the park.
 But unfortunately, we couldn’t see a lot.
 We were told due to the season, the animals have traveled far to look for food and water.
-Yeah, so we only saw a few elephants, antelopes and a lot of bush backs, some few different kinds of monkeys.
+Yeah, so we only saw a few elephants, antelopes, and a lot of bush backs, a few different kinds of monkeys.
 We were made to understand both Nocturnal and Diurnal Animals exist in the Park.
-I promised to do night Safari the next time I visit the Park to experience the Diurnal Animals.
+I promised to do a night Safari the next time I visit the Park to experience the Diurnal Animals.

-Upon getting back to Mole, we had a great swimming, the swimming was the next activity on our itinerary.
-We swam for a very long time and had even forgotten that, we have a flight to catch.
+Upon getting back to Mole, we had great swimming, the swimming was the next activity on our itinerary.
+We swam for a very long time and had even forgotten that we have a flight to catch.
 After swimming, we had our lunch.
 You can’t visit Tamale without eating Guinea fowls.
 We left for Tamale for our flights to Kumasi, so that has been a journey so far that we have had with Phils Travel Services.
-Phils Travel Services, one of the best travel services providers , or travel agencies in Kumasi, and Ghana as a whole.
+Phils Travel Services, one of the best travel services providers, or travel agencies in Kumasi, and Ghana as a whole.

 We journeyed back to Kumasi by enjoying the same wonderful service from Africa World Airlines.